 J.W.
 Marriott, Jr. is Executive Chairman and Chairman of the Board of Marriott International, Inc., one of the world's largest lodging companies.
 He was Chief Executive Officer and Chairman of the Board for 40 years, before stepping down on March 31, 2012.
-His leadership spans nearly 60 years, and he has taken Marriott from a family restaurant business to a leading global lodging company with more than 3,700 properties in 74 countries and territories.
+His leadership spans nearly 60 years, and he has taken Marriott from a family restaurant business to a global lodging company with more than 3,900 properties in 72 countries and territories.

 Marriott International is also well known as a great place to work and for its commitment to diversity, social responsibility and community engagement.
 It has consistently been named to Fortune’s lists of most admired companies, best places to work and top companies for minorities.